MapStory/mapstory-community/README.md

 set of requirements, and also any relevant wireframes.
 Wireframes may evolve with testing, but if an item needs wireframes it should have them by the time it gets to short term.
 It should also have a technology plan of how it will be built - at least some technical thinking should go in to it.

-There should be no more than 2 short term items per active developer on the project, and they should be possible to finish in under a month each.

 ##### Medium Term